 “We will now act accordingly and prepare a legislative proposal to the European Parliament and Council, who will then decide together”, EU Commissioner for Transport Violeta Bulc said.
 The time change could be abolished as early as next year, although some countries, including Austria, are calling to delay the move until 2021 to have the time to conduct more in-depth research.

 Although several European countries have been calling to abolish time change for a couple of years, many EU member states have a very old tradition of clock change arrangements, dating back as far as the First World War for some, including Germany who was the first to introduce summer-time change.

 Since the 1980’s, the European Union has adopted legislation to coordinate clock change and end diverging national schedules.
 And since the mid-1990’s, all Europeans have had to bring their clock forward by one hour on the last Sunday of March and one hour backward on the last Sunday of October.

-Where do Central European countries stand on the issue?
+Where does Central Europe stand on the issue of time change?

 Unsurprisingly, Europe’s northern and eastern-most regions, including Central European countries, report the highest levels of support for abolishing the bi-annual time change.

 With as little as 5% of respondents wishing to keep things as they are, Poland and Finland top the charts.
 Hungary (90% in favour of abolishing clock change), the Czech Republic (83%) and Slovakia (80%) also vigorously support the EU Commission’s proposal.

 Winter time or summer time?

 But if time change is abolished, on which time will Europeans have to set their clocks and watches?
 That’s where things get tricky, and consensus breaks.